manas11/Evaluation-of-TCP-SACK-in-WiFi-environments/README.md

 ## Week2:
 - Created sample programs to change TCP extensions in ns-3.
-- Understand setting up WiFi Nodes
+- Understood setting up WiFi Nodes and positioning them.

 ## Week3:
+- Created a simple topology to measure average throughput in Wifi environment.
+- Added a command line argument to set sack ON or OFF.
+- Topology: AP0 (having 2 STAs), AP1 (having 1 STA)
+- Application used: PacketSinkHelper on APs, OnOffHelper on STAs

+# Experiment Criteria
 -

-# Experiment Criteria

 # Evaluation Parameters